CoKn/LLM-for-Structural-Reasoning/README.md

   - `Statement_Macro_F1`: 0.4185
   - `Statement_Evidence_F1`: 0.1214

-All diagrams and results are included in the `diagrams/` directory
+All diagrams are included in the `diagrams/` directory and all the metrics can be found in the `metrics/` directory

 ---